 Short bouts of fear due to anxiety and stress are also factors that cause a rabbit to breathe too fast.

-- If there’s a new rabbit or other pets like dogs or cats, some rabbits tend to think they need to escape, causing them to breathe rapidly.
+- If there’s a new rabbit or other pets like dogs or cats, some rabbits tend to think they need to escape, causing them to breathe rapidly or sit in one spot.

 - Your rabbit may breathe fast and shake if it doesn’t want to be picked up or you handled its body wrong.